nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

-# ICO/STO Platform

-### Platform is full functional dashboard for manage your purchased tokens
+# Nordic Energy ICO & STO Launch Platform´s

-We provide stand alone software solution for Nordic Energy Token Sale (ICO/STO) without any clouds and risk of trust to third party.
+is a fully compliant security and utility token issuance platform with a post-token issuance our community, projects and company management, without any clouds and risk of trust to third party.
 Keep all private keys on your side (“NoWallet-NoHack”) with KYC services and stay in safe on legal field.

-Nordic Energy token sale dashboard and statistics panel to track Nordic Energy ICO/STO’s progress.
-Ready-to -use smart contract, issuance and distribution of multiple tokens and coins.
+1. Token sale platform and statistics (dashboard) panel to track Nordic Energy ICO & STO’s progress.
-#

-#### Nordic Energy´s platform is full functional dashboard for manage your recaived tokens

-Our dashboard helps contributor and investor´s to purchase Nordic Energy tokens very easily, and can manage and receive them securely.
+2  Ready-to-use smart contract, issuance and distribution of multiple tokens.
+Platform helps contributor and investor´s to purchase tokens very easily, manage and receive them securely.

-#### ICO/STOs token sale and management dashboard is not a custodian of your assets.
+#### We are not a custodian of your funds or assets!

 We do not store any tokens, crypto assets or private keys on your behalf.
 All transactions are made by users on blockchain and are not controlled by us or third parties.
 It is totally safe standalone “your property solution”.